The NH Bar Association serves 3 constituencies:

 The New Hampshire Bar Association serves the public through:

-- Providing free legal referrals through the Modest Means Program and the NH Pro Bono Referral System.
+- Providing legal referrals through the NHBA Lawyer Referral Service Modest Means P and the NH Free Legal Answers programs.

-- Creating and providing a variety of Legal Education resources offered to K-12 .
+- Creating and providing a variety of Law Related Education resources to grades K-12 .

-- Assisting the public in understanding their role in the legal system, for example jury duty, and meaning of an attorney client relationship.
+- Assisting the public in understanding their role in the legal system and directing them to a variety of online legal resources.

-- Supporting civil legal services and civics education through its philanthropic arm; New Hampshire Bar Foundation.
+- Supporting civil legal services and civics education through our philanthropic arm: The New Hampshire Bar Foundation.

 - To serve the members by connecting them with services, programs and resources necessary to function effectively as members of the profession;